basierend auf Bewertungen

 Fats and oils are neutral compounds from:

-• trivalent alcohol glycerol
+• trihydric alcohol glycerin

 • plus 3 fatty acid molecules

 Fats and oils have the same chemical structure.
-However, oils contain shorter fatty acids and, unlike fats, are therefore liquid at room temperature.
+However, oils contain shorter fatty acids and, unlike fats, are liquid at room temperature.

 Cis and trans fatty acids

-Natural fatty acids are mostly in the so-called "cis" form, i.e. the carbon chains are on one side of the double bond (three-dimensional), which means that the membrane structures have greater elasticity.
-In contrast, the hardened, so-called "trans" fatty acids are usually artificially produced (see below).
-As a result, the fatty acids are two-dimensional and more rigid, no longer liquid and spreadable.
+Natural fatty acids are usually found in the so-called “cis” form, i.e.H the C chains lie on one side of the double bond (three-dimensional), which means that the membrane structures have greater elasticity.
+In contrast, the hardened, so-called “trans” fatty acids i.dR. artificially produced (seeu) This means that the fatty acids are two-dimensional and more rigid, no longer liquid and spreadable.
 However, this reduces the elasticity of the membrane structures.

-(Source: Die Ärzte-Zeitung online, November 11, 2013)
+(Source: Die Ärzte-Zeitung online, 11.11.2013)

 Saturated and unsaturated fatty acids